- Broadening minor

-Discussions about the meaning of crime as well as the social constructivist character of crime are key to any criminology programme.
-Criminology also sheds light on possible causes as well as consequences of crime for society.
-This implies that criminology deals with a diversity of causes, offenders as well as victims, and also keeps an open mind about the most suitable approach to deal with crime, ranging from criminal law to prevention policy, reaching far beyond the limits of the criminal justice system.
+Crime might seem like an easy concept to grasp (e.g. murder), but many phenomena are in the twilight zone between the legal and the illegal (e.g. ecological damage).
+Some are criminalized, others are awful but lawful.
+Discussions about the meaning of crime are key to this broadening minor in criminology.
+This minor also addresses a diversity of possible causes, offenders as well as victims, and keeps an open mind about the most suitable approach to deal with crime, ranging from criminal law to prevention policy, reaching far beyond the limits of the criminal justice system.

 Students are required to have sufficient command of the English language because the lectures, readings and assessment are in English.

 Week 1 – Understanding criminalization, victimization and criminology

 Week 3 – Classical, biological and psychological approaches to crime

 Week 4 – Early and contemporary sociologies of crime

 Week 6 – Approaches to crime control and prevention